 The sale created huge interest worldwide and after an extensive marketing campaign including the production of an accompanying video and tours to London and Washington the sale was a resounding success with every lot selling - a rare 'white glove' auction - setting new records for nearly a third of the artists represented and almost quadrupling the pre sale estimate.
 While the end result was hugely gratifying the process of working with the consignors, to researching the artworks and laying out the catalog was equally rewarding.
 A memorable and enjoyable experience all around.

 Alasdair Nichol is Chairman and Director of Fine Art at Freeman's auction house, the oldest auction house in America.
 Having been within the same family for six generations, Mr. Nichol and two colleagues acquired the company in a friendly management buy-out in 2016.

-Born in Edinburgh, Scotland, Mr. Nichol studied Fine Art at Gray's School of Art in Aberdeen before graduating with a Master’s degree from the University of Ulster in Belfast, Northern Ireland.
-He was one of 30 students chosen to represent the UK in a major international traveling exhibition with venues in London, France, and Germany.
+Born in Edinburgh, Scotland, he studied Fine Art at Gray's School of Art in Aberdeen before graduating with a Master’s degree from the University of Ulster in Belfast, Northern Ireland.
+He was one of 30 students chosen to represent the UK in a major international traveling exhibition with venues in London, France and Germany.

 When not traveling Mr. Nichol resides in Manhattan with his wife, Susi, and their two sons, Stevie and Lachie.